boldport/boldport-club-community/_drafts/template.md

 If you have set the images collection in front-matter, you can use it to include images in your post like this (markdown example):
 ![ my first image]({{ page.images[0] }})

+Note that the standard post template will automatically attach a gallery of images from the images collection in front-matter.